Improve Query Performance by Using the Teradata CLOB Datatype for Storing Longer Texts

 ) PRIMARY INDEX (ID);

-Without a secondary index, all data blocks must be copied from the disk to the FSG cache, even if we are only interested in the column “ID” content.
-As we are assuming that all rows contain lengthy textual information in column Desc this will cause a lot of IOs:
+The absence of a secondary index requires copying all data blocks from the disk to the FSG cache, regardless of our interest in only the “ID” column content.
+Given that all rows contain extensive textual information in the “Desc” column, this results in a substantial number of IOs.

 SELECT ID FROM Varchar_Table WHERE COl1 = 'X' ;

-By changing the data type from VARCHAR() to CLOB, resource consumption can be decreased significantly; many more rows can be packed into each data block, and less disk transfer is required:
+Changing the data type from VARCHAR() to CLOB can significantly reduce resource consumption by allowing more rows to be stored per data block and requiring less disk transfer.

 CREATE TABLE CLOB_Table